-CHILD SUPPORT ORDERS & ENFORCEMENT
+CHILD SUPPORT ORDERS & ENFORCEMENT IN GEORGIA

 When the parents of a child part ways, there are a number of issues that are generally brought before the Court, ranging from alimony to the division of marital property.
 However, the well-being of the child remains of the utmost importance and should be paid careful consideration by all parties involved.
 To ensure the continued development of the child or children in question, the Court will generally declare a certain amount of child support be paid on a monthly basis by the designated party, often referred to in legal proceedings as the “obligor.”

 If you are seeking to establish a regular payment of child support, you should consult an attorney prior to taking your case before the Court, even if you and the non-custodial parent have already agreed to a monthly sum.
 The intervention of an attorney becomes even more important if you and your former partner cannot come to terms on a child support figure, as they will aid you in petitioning the Court to set an amount.